 This card specifies the frequency information is output to the withdrawal outflow file [WDOFN].
 Frequency can be changed at any time during the simulation by specifying the dates on the Withdrawal Output Date card and the frequencies on the Withdrawal Output Frequency card.
-If output is needed only for the date specified on the Withdrawal Output Date card, then set the frequency to be greater than the number of days before the next output date.
+If output is only needed for the date specified on the Withdrawal Output Date card, then set the frequency to be greater than the number of days before the next output date.

 If there are more frequencies than can be specified on one line, then they are continued on the next line without another WDO FREQ card being specified.